Capital Artists

 Capital Artists is a Hong Kong–based record label owned by eSun Holdings, a subsidiary of Lai Sun Development.
 Founded in 1971, Capital Artists signed some of the biggest names in the Cantopop industry, including Roman Tam, Anita Mui, and Leslie Cheung, among many others.
 During its prime in the 1970s and 1980s, Capital had dozens of artists under contract and was one of the biggest labels in Hong Kong.

 In early 1996, Capital Artists was purchased by SCMP Group.
 In 2001, after four years of poor sales, Capital Artists ceased music production and dismissed most of its staff, staying in business solely to collect copyright revenue and issue compilations.
 In late 2008, it was purchased by eSun Holdings.

 The Capital Artists logo is a lower-case "c" merged into a lower-case, slightly larger, "a".

 History

+Capital Artists is officially established in 1971.

 In 1972, Capital Artists began hosting concerts and placed music producers Chan Suk-fan (Chinese: 陳淑芬) and Chan Lau-chyun (Chinese: 陳柳泉) in charge of the events.
 In 1975, a records division was established.

 Throughout the 1970s, Capital Artists focused primarily on producing music for television dramas.

+In 1982, Capital Artists signed Agnes Chan and Leslie Cheung.

-In 1982, however, Capital Artists shifted their focus to the Hong Kong–based television network TVB and began taking part in TVB's newly created New Talent Singing Awards (Chinese: 香港新秀歌唱大賽), or NTSA (renamed NTSA International Finals (全球華人新秀歌唱大賽) in 1997 and TVB8 International Chinese NTSA (TVB8全球華人新秀歌唱大賽) in 2005).
+In 1982, however, Capital Artists shifted their focus to the Hong Kong–based television network TVB and began taking part in TVB's newly created singing competition, New Talent Singing Awards (NTSA).
 The winner of the contest was guaranteed a recording contract with the record label.
+The singing competition would be renamed New Talent Singing Awards International Finals and then New Talent Singing Awards Hong Kong Regional Finals with the record label continuing to give recording contracts till 2004 where it stopped its involvement.
+In the inaugural singing competition, Anita Mui won the competition and subsequently signed with the company.

-Capital Artists has claimed many music superstars, and for a time, it was one of the top five record labels in Hong Kong, along with BMG, PolyGram (later sold to Universal Music Group), Warner Bros.
+Capital Artists has claimed many music superstars, and for a time, it was one of the top five record labels in Hong Kong, along with BMG, PolyGram, Warner Bros.
 Records, and EMI.